-Spray paints dry faster than many other types of paints.
+Spray paint is applied at a high speed (or pressure) and is known to dry fast.
 So, when it doesn’t dry or if it turns sticky, you know there is a problem.
-So, how to fix sticky spray paint?

-When you apply more than the required number of coats, there will be more spray paint on the surface than the surface can absorb.
-As a result, the excess coats that aren’t absorbed will not dry and will turn gooey or sticky after a few hours.
+There will be more spray paint on the surface than it can absorb if you apply more than the required number of coats.
+The excess coats that aren’t absorbed won’t dry and will turn gooey or sticky after a few hours.

 The stickiness is caused by the wet undercoat that wasn’t allowed to dry enough.
 Since the first coat wasn’t dry enough before the recoat, there will be moisture trapped between each coat causing the whole finish to remain damp and sticky for several hours.